Last updated: May 6, 2026

 Seniors with disabilities

 New Mexico’s application lets people request disability accommodation and telephone interviews.
-For waiver help, caregiver support, and longer planning conversations, use the ADRC waiver appointment system or call 1-800-432-2080.
+For waiver help, caregiver support, and longer planning conversations, call the ADRC at 1-800-432-2080.

 Immigrant and refugee seniors

-The New Mexico application says non-applicant household members usually do not have to give immigration status information, and the form includes many immigration categories for people who are applying.
-HCA says it provides interpretation in 58 languages, which matters if a family member is helping a senior apply.
+The New Mexico application says non-applicant household members usually do not have to give immigration status information.
+The form also includes many immigration categories for people who are applying.
+If language is a barrier, ask HCA for interpretation instead of guessing on the form.

 Tribal-specific resources